• Skip to main content

 Beaujolais

 Beaujolais Nouveau is bottled just 6 – 8 weeks after the harvest.
 This leaves very little time for tannins to develop so the wine has brighter fruit flavors.
+The Beaujolais region is just south of Burgundy and north of Lyon.
+Beaujolais produces more complex wines in the north and fruitier, lighter wines in the south.

 Beaujolais Nouveau should be chilled slightly and drunk quickly because it does not improve with age.
 It is drunk in a Burgundy glass.
+Brilliant!

 Beaujolais Nouveau Day

 The third Thursday of November is one week before the American Thanksgiving holiday.
 So Beaujolais is a great Thanksgiving wine!
+Wow, we finally found a Latin connection to Thanksgiving.
+Vive la France!

-Filed Under: French, LATIN FESTIVALS, LATIN FOOD, Thanksgiving
+Filed Under: FOOD, French, November, Thanksgiving

 Primary Sidebar